Diversity at TFA

-At The First Academy, we embrace a core set of beliefs which inform everything we do and think in terms of economic, cultural, and racial diversity.
+At The First Academy, we embrace a core set of beliefs that inform everything we do and think in terms of economic, cultural, and racial diversity.

 First, we believe the power of the Gospel transforms our thoughts,

 Left to our own power none of us loves, honors, or respects God or others as we should.
 Economic, cultural, and racial differences often become showcases for the ugliness of sin.
 However, the Gospel shows us a better way.
 It calls out and kills this sin and in its place raises up and empowers a new kind of life which delights in God and willingly sacrifices for the good of others.
 The Gospel allows us to see our economic, cultural, and racial differences not as reasons to divide but as opportunities to celebrate the goodness and grace of our God.

 Second, we believe in the value and dignity of every person.